dddzg/up-detr/README.md

 Here is the UP-DETR model pre-trained on **ImageNet** without labels.
-The CNN weight is initialized from [SwAV](https://github.com/facebookresearch/swav), which is fixed during the transformer pre-training:
+The CNN weight is initialized from [SwAV](https://github.com/facebookresearch/swav), which is fixed during the transformer **pre-training**:

 <table>
   <thead>